jshelbyjr/m365-planner/docs/api-overview.md

 | sharepoint  | `/sites`, `/sites/{id}/drive`            | `Sites.Read.All`       |
 | onedrive    | `/users/{id}/drive`                      | `Files.Read.All`       |
 | domains     | `/domains`                               | `Directory.Read.All`   |

+See the code in `app/lib/scan.service.ts` for details and extension points.

 ---